solo-fsw/eprime_package_markers/README.md

 ![AddMarkerPackage5](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/200c26ab-16cc-4f27-958d-c3e40b1885c0)

 ## How to use
-The Markers package is used to send markers to different Leiden Univ FSW marker devices.
+The Markers package is used to send markers to different Leiden Univ FSW marker devices ([UsbParMarker](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/UsbParMarker/) and [Eva](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/EVA/)).
 See [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/) for more information on markers in general.

 After properly downloading the package and adding the package to the experiment (as mentioned in Installation), the marker devices can be controlled by using PackageCall objects.
 Add a PackageCall object (found under E-Objects) to your experiment.
 Double-click on the PackageCall object to open its properties.
 Select Markers package from the Package drop-down menu and select the desired routine from the Routine drop-down menu.
 A description of the routine is now visible, including an explanation of all its parameters.